Oracle Forms: Forms 2.x

-Forms 2.3 was a major improvement as it added a screen painter.
-This release was character-based and the development and runtime was typically in a terminal.
-The source file was an *.INP ASCII file and was edited using the screen painter, however the file was an ASCII file and editing this file directly in a text editor was a common practise due to the limitations of the form editor.
+Forms 2.0 included a forms design editor that included a screen painter.

+This release was character-based (rather than GUI) so forms were developed and runtime typically in a terminal.
+The source file was an *.INP ASCII file and was edited using the screen painter, however the file was an ASCII file and editing this file directly in a text editor was a common practice due to the limitations of the form editor.

 This version of Forms did not include the PL/SQL language and instead it used its own custom language based on trigger steps.
 The language was more primitive than the PL/SQL language that was available in SQL*Plus.
 The limited language was augmented by user exits that compiled language code linked to the binary of the Oracle-provided run-time.

 Forms 2.3 was used as the basis for the Oracle Financials accounting package.
 As a result, 2.3 remained in use long after Forms 3 and 4 became available in order to support customer forms that were created to integrate with Oracle Financials.

 Forms 3.x

-Oracle Forms 3 was the first version to allow PL/SQL to be used within Forms triggers and procedures.

-PL/SQL Functions could also used as an undocumented feature.
+Oracle Forms 3 was the first version to allow PL/SQL to be used within Forms triggers and procedures/SQL Functions could also be used as an undocumented feature.

 Forms 3 was a character mode application and was primarily used in terminals such as Digital VT220 and PCs running Microsoft DOS.
 It could run under X but did not support any X interface-specific features such as checkboxes, so it was basically a character mode application running in a GUI window.